 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

-🔪 How To Make Mint Sauce
+🔪 How To Make My Mint Sauce Recipe

-- Add water.
+Step 3: Add water.
 Transfer the mint and sugar mixture into a small mixing bowl.
 Then, add 3 tablespoons of boiling water and stir it together, using the handle of a wooden spoon to gently pound the mint (*see note).

-💭 Angela's Pro Tips & Notes
+💭 Angela's Pro Tips & Recipe Notes

 ❓ Why Is Mint Sauce Served With Lamb?

-Apparently, mint and lamb have a connection on a chemical level.
+Apparently, spearmint and lamb have a connection on a chemical level.
 Mint is loaded with branch-chain ketones, which are related to the BCFAs in lamb.
 This scientific connection shows that, in short, they taste good together.

 ❓ What Is The Best Mint For Mint Sauce?